PaulKinlan/paul.kinlan.me/_posts/2015-03-13-parsing-screenshot-from-Chrome-for-Android-send-intent.markdown

     intent.setType("text/plain");
     intent.putExtra(Intent.EXTRA_SUBJECT, titleOfPage);
     intent.putExtra(Intent.EXTRA_TEXT, urlOfPage);
-    intent.putExtra(Intent.EXTRA_STREAM, screenshotUri); // This is actually a URI to a file
+    intent.putExtra(Intent.EXTRA_STREAM, screenshotUri); // This is actually a URI to a file that stores the screenshot

-Under the hood the system is taking a screenshot and then saving it to a file.
-Chrome now shares a reference to the file and passes that via the EXTRA_STREAM extras.
+Under the hood the system is taking a screenshot and then saving it to a file and then sharing that URI for the file to the other apps.

 >  I don't always create Android Apps, but when I do it's all for Chrome and the Web.